lbeder/slowkey/README.md

 ## Introduction

 SlowKey is a cutting-edge [Key Derivation Function](https://en.wikipedia.org/wiki/Key_derivation_function) (KDF) tool designed to enhance cryptographic security in various applications, from securing sensitive data to protecting user passwords.
-At its core, SlowKey leverages the power of three renowned cryptographic algorithms: [Scrypt](https://en.wikipedia.org/wiki/Scrypt), [Argon2](https://en.wikipedia.org/wiki/Argon2), [Balloon Hash](https://en.wikipedia.org/wiki/Balloon_hashing), [SHA2](https://en.wikipedia.org/wiki/SHA-2), and [SHA3](https://en.wikipedia.org/wiki/SHA-3), each selected for its unique strengths in ensuring data integrity and security.
+At its core, SlowKey leverages the power of five renowned cryptographic algorithms: [Scrypt](https://en.wikipedia.org/wiki/Scrypt), [Argon2](https://en.wikipedia.org/wiki/Argon2), [Balloon Hash](https://en.wikipedia.org/wiki/Balloon_hashing), [SHA2](https://en.wikipedia.org/wiki/SHA-2), and [SHA3](https://en.wikipedia.org/wiki/SHA-3), each selected for its unique strengths in ensuring data integrity and security.

 SlowKey incorporates Scrypt, a memory-hard KDF that is specifically engineered to make brute-force attacks prohibitively expensive.
 By requiring significant amounts of memory and processing power to compute the hash functions, Scrypt ensures that the cost and time to perform large-scale custom hardware attacks are beyond the reach of most attackers, offering robust protection against rainbow table and brute-force attacks.